Events Calendar

 This is a virtual event.

 HOME Multilingual Story Time features children’s books written or illustrated by authors, illustrators, and artists who have faced forced displacement as refugees, asylum seekers, or immigrants, and come from diverse backgrounds, cultures, and experiences.
 Designed for children aged 4-8, we believe that reading picture books is a way to share and discuss big ideas with young children.
-We end each virtual session with an art activity from Lynden art educator Claudia Orjuela.
-Follow-up activities will be available for download.
 Scheduled to screen every third Wednesday of the month, HOME Story Time is a collaboration with Wisconsin for Ukraine, the Milwaukee Public Library, the Islamic Resource Center, Hanan Refugee Relief Group, Alliance Française de Milwaukee, Milwaukee African Women's Association, and UWM Libraries.
 Videos remain on view once they are posted.

 Schedule, Recordings, and Activities